 1930s Sailor Play Clothes

 The 1930s embraced nautical colors and patterns for sportwear even more than the 1920s.
-Navy blue and white were still the primary patterns but red took on a bigger role.
-Instead of just an accent color is was the primary color of pants/ beach pajamas/overalls, skirts and tops too.
+Navy blue and white were still the primary patterns, but red took on a bigger role.
+Instead of just an accent color, it was the primary color of pants/ beach pajamas/overalls, skirts and tops too.
 Instead of solid colors, clothes also came in stripes or nautical flag prints.

-Stripes, buttons and anchors appeared on most 1930s nautical clothes.
-Stripes were seen running down the length of pant legs while contrasting white or navy buttons appeared on the front pant flap.
+Stripes, buttons, and anchors appeared on most 1930s nautical clothes.
+Stripes were seen running down the length of pant legs, while contrasting white or navy buttons appeared on the front pant flap.
 They appearance was again copied from men’s sailor uniforms.
-The middy blouse remained popular but now had man tailored blouses with pointed collards and small bows that combined the masculine and feminine together.
+The middy blouse remained popular, but now women also had man-tailored blouses with pointed collars and small bows that combined the masculine and feminine together.

 The nautical color palette made its way to day dresses too.
 The middy top dress with “X” ties on the right is the most sailor inspired while the other dresses blend red, white and blue for a more subtle nautical style.

 1940s Nautical Clothes